-To help safeguard the supply of liquidity, Volkswagen Bank's branches in Italy and Spain have set up ABS structures.
+To help safeguard the supply of liquidity, Volkswagen Bank GmbH has set up ABS structures in Germany and in the branches in Italy and Spain.
 However, the securities issued by the special purpose entities purchasing the assets concerned have not been sold to investors but have instead been purchased by Volkswagen Bank GmbH and pledged as collateral for its participation in the open market operations of Deutsche Bundesbank.
-The total portfolio of these securities amounts to €3,126,000 thousand (previous year: €3,126,000 thousand).
+The total portfolio of these securities amounts to €13,990,300 thousand (previous year: €16,630,700 thousand).
 All the securities involved are allocated to the liquidity reserve.
-The securities are not remeasured because the counterparty default risk is already factored into the measurement of the receivables themselves.
-During the term of the transactions, the securities are recognized at cost, net of any redemptions.